mikf/gallery-dl/docs/configuration.rst

     * ``["version", "generation"]``
 Description
     Extract additional ``generation``, ``version``, and ``post`` metadata.
+Note

-    Note: This requires 1 or more additional API requests per image or video.
+    This requires 1 or more additional API requests per image or video.

 extractor.civitai.nsfw